About SpaceCommsKit · Tennessee, USA

 LEO Link Budget Guidance

-At 915MHz with +27dBm TX power, the Explorer Kit provides comfortable link margin to a 400–550km LEO satellite at elevation angles above approximately 15° using a directional antenna.
+At 915MHz with +27dBm TX power, the SCK-915 provides comfortable link margin to a 400–550km LEO satellite at elevation angles above approximately 15° using a directional antenna.
 A 7–10 dBi yagi is recommended for satellite work.
 For low elevation passes, reducing data rate to 1.2–9.6 kbaud significantly improves link margin.
+Doppler shift of ±2.8 kHz at LEO velocities should also be accounted for in receiver bandwidth selection.

 📡